 capable presses and can be used to print items pretty much

-indistinguiable from pieces printed on larger presses - less, of course,
+indistinguishable from pieces printed on larger presses - less, of

 the "punch" (deep impression) which is so popular in today's

 addition, although we have 3 of these presses in the shop, we had no

 functional chase for our press... so we made one.
 Quickly and easily.